Banana Pudding Cups (Rich, Creamy & Homemade)

 Serving suggestions

-• Layer just with banana slices
+• Layer with banana slices or add mini vanilla wafers for a cake-like texture.

 Family style